 The leaders have been involved in the recruitment process of new staff to the Academy.

 Students have hosted visitors to the Academy, supported numerous events including Open evenings, consultation events and Academy performances and shows.
-For example, in 2015 a group of 6 students came together to raise over £700 for Evelina Hospital by organising and participating in a music event at the Academy.
+For example, a group of 6 students came together to raise over £700 for Evelina Hospital by organising and participating in a music event at the Academy.

 We are extremely proud of our students and staff in the manner in which they support the various charity events we host on an annual basis and as an Academy we have raised thousands of pounds to support worthy causes.
 This has included fund raising events in support of:

-In 2015, we raised over £1900 for Green Day, to raise money for Amy Kemp, an ex-student of Longfield Academy who was diagnosed with cancer.
+We raised over £1900 for Green Day, to raise money for Amy Kemp, an ex-student of Longfield Academy who was diagnosed with cancer.
 Through the commitment of the student voice team, the staff and the generosity of our Academy community, we helped raise enough money for Amy to achieve her ‘Bucket List.’
 Sadly, Amy lost her battle but she will never be forgotten.